 What could I say?
 She’s a good friend of twenty-seven years and an excellent therapist.
 She probably knows my state of mind better than I do, in the same way that I as a college professor could tune in to the mood of my classes—what they felt about the class work, whether they grasped the basic concepts, whether I was giving them too much homework.
 So I probably am still traumatized.

-Otherwise I might have reacted differently to the house she showed us—half of a huge duplex, with office cubicles built for a previous tenant running all down one side and meager windows set high in the concrete walls.
+Otherwise I might have reacted differently to the house she showed us in UP Village—half of a huge duplex, with office cubicles built for a previous tenant running all down one side and meager windows set high in the concrete walls.
 In my traumatized state I thought the office space was “a sign” I should use it for teaching, although without analyzing how rows of cubicles could make a classroom.
 The first floor was huge, but it looked a bit like a basement.
 Downstairs the tile had been removed from the living room and dining room floors, upstairs the wooden floors were warped with water damage.
 There was plenty of light upstairs, but the shutter-type frosted panes let the expensive air-conditioning out and the polluted air in.
 When the windows were closed, you couldn’t see out–driving the cats crazy–and when they were open all you could see was a metal roof.
 At night it was like sleeping near a campfire.
 There was a lot of old furniture discarded by previous tenants but stored there by the landlady because she had no place else to put it.
 For what you got, the rent was high.